Heidi Evidence vs The Monday Clinical Brief: Pull vs Push for UK Clinicians

 During the week: use Heidi.
 A patient presents with something unfamiliar.
 A colleague asks a question you cannot answer from memory.
 You check Heidi.
 You get a cited, UK-relevant answer in seconds.

 The digest feeds your general awareness.
-Heidi handles the specific gaps.
+The pull tool — whichever one is currently available to you — handles the specific gaps.
 One is preventive; the other is acute.
 You need both for the same reason you need both a screening programme and an emergency department.

 Who Should Choose One Over the Other